std::ranges::crend(3) | C++ Standard Libary | std::ranges::crend(3) |

 Let CT be

-1. const std::remove_reference_t<T>& if the argument is a lvalue (i.e. T is an
+* const std::remove_reference_t<T>& if the argument is an lvalue

-lvalue reference type),
+an lvalue reference type), (until

-a call to ranges::crend is expression-equivalent to
+A call to ranges::crend is expression-equivalent to

 ranges::rend(static_cast<CT&&>(t)).

-true in all cases, where S is decltype(ranges::crend(e)), and I is
+(until C++23) std::sentinel_for<S, I> is true in all cases, where S is

 Customization point objects